Questions questions .. hopefully there are some answers here, or you can get in touch here contact us

 I want to improve my photography, why should I book with Lightstalkers?

-Small groups (max 6 sometimes 7 ) guarantees individual attention from myself when you want it.
+Small groups of a maximum of 6 guarantees individual attention from myself when you need it.
 Plus locations won’t be over crowded with big groups which creates frustration and ends up being counter productive to the creative process.

 You’ll be learning with a hands on approach in the field.
 Learning about the subtle nuances of light, creative compositions, perspective, exposure techniques, seeing the shots, lens choices, playing with longer exposures and optimising camera settings.
 Plus an opportunity to meet new photography friends, share ideas, experiences and getting your work critiqued from myself.

-Based in the Scottish Highlands, Lightstalkers Scotland was one of the first dedicated and legitimate landscape and travel photography operators in the Highlands, offering scheduled and on demand sessions.
+Based in the Scottish Highlands, Lightstalkers Scotland was one of the first dedicated landscape and travel photography operators in the Highlands, offering scheduled and on-demand sessions.
 My aim is to provide you with the best photography experience with a productive and memorable outcome.

 Lighstalkers is well organised, has better knowledge of locations and the focus is always on the client ensuring a better all round experience.
 It’s your trip, you are the priority and it’s my privilege to have you as my client, not the other way round.